-Overall withdrawal = 25/100 = 25%
+Overall withdrawal = 25 /100 = 25%

 - 3. Our PIs however are designed to differentiate between those who complete and achieve the qualification they were aiming for and those who complete but with a lesser level of success. - 4.
-Our PIs include the following outcomes for those completing their programmes of study: - 07 Completed programme/course, student assessed but not successful. - O8 Completed programme/course, student assessed and successful. - 17 Student has progressed to next year but did not gain 70% of the credits undertaken. - Student has progressed to next year and has achieved 70% of the credits undertaken. - 20 Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - 22 Student completed first year of an HND but has chosen to leave with an HNC. - 25 Student is on an interim year of a multi-year VQ programme and is ontrack and is still participating in the college programme. - 52 (COVID) student is deemed eligible to progress to the next level of study without first having to successfully complete current course and does not need to complete unfinished units in the next academic year.
+Our PIs include the following outcomes for those completing their programmes of study: - 07 Completed programme/course, student assessed but not successful. - O8 Completed programme/course, student assessed and successful. - 17 Student has progressed to next year but did not gain 70% of the credits undertaken. - 18 Student has progressed to next year and has achieved 70% of the credits undertaken.

+- Student has achieved 70% of the credits undertaken but has chosen not to progress onto the next year. - 22 Student completed first year of an HND but has chosen to leave with an HNC. - Student is on an interim year of a multi-year VQ programme and is on-track and is still participating in the college programme.